pavelrazumoff/SpaceArcade_Game/README.md

 # Space Arcade 2D Game
-This is my first 2D game on OpenGL.
 ![screenshot](SpaceArcade/game_preview1_0.jpg)
 ![screenshot](SpaceArcade/game_preview1_1.jpg)
 ![screenshot](SpaceArcade/game_preview1_2.jpg)

+This is my first 2D game on OpenGL.
-This game is a simple old-style arcade, where player controlled spacecraft must face various obstacles, such as asteroids, space debris, another spacecrafts and etc. It is recommended to play it with 1920 x 1080 resolution as intended, but you still can resize it as you want (best experience isn't expected then).
+It is a simple old-style arcade, where player controlled spacecraft must face various obstacles, such as asteroids, space debris, another spacecrafts and etc. It is recommended to play it with 1920 x 1080 resolution as intended, but you still can resize it as you want (best experience isn't expected then).

 ## How to build the game